-1. Click the Services menu, and then click Services Director: vTM Instances.

-- 2. Locate the vTM's entry in the table of vTMs. - 3.
+- 1. Click the Services menu, and then click Services Director: vTM Instances. - The vTM Instances page appears. - 2.
+Locate the vTM's entry in the table of vTMs. - 3.
 Click the arrow on the left side of the vTM's entry to show its details. - 4.
 Under vTM Management, change Rest API to Enabled. - 5.
 Click Apply to confirm the change.